jacobmakestheweb/mini-web-stuff/README.md

 # mini-web-stuff
-collection of tiny javascript 'utility' libs
+collection of tiny javascript utils

 ## liljs
 a tiny javascript util for basic dom manipulation